 🎯 Perfect for: those based in the UK and are willing to invest in detailed training

 💰 Cost: Roughly $550 (£405).
 Sign up here.

 If you’re ready to loosen your purse strings a little, you might want to check out The Publishing Training Center’s intensive proofreading course.
-Intended as a training program for professionals, it is assumed that students already have a good grasp on grammar.
+Intended as a training program for professionals, it is assumed that students already have a good grasp of grammar.
 The syllabus instead focuses on the collaborative and technical elements of a proofreading job, explaining standard practices in the publishing world and offering guidance in the form of a mentor.
-While the center is based in the UK, the knowledge it offers through this program can be applied almost anywhere.
+While the center is based in the UK, its knowledge through this program can be applied almost anywhere.

 Proofreading Camp (Scribendi and Inklyo)